-Working out of Bennett Jones' Calgary and Doha offices, Vasilis Pappas focuses on international commercial arbitration and investor-state arbitration, with a particular emphasis on construction disputes.
+Vasilis Pappas is Co-Head of the firm’s International Arbitration Practice Group, and practices in the areas of domestic and international commercial arbitration and investor-state arbitration, with a particular emphasis on construction disputes.

 Prior to joining Bennett Jones, Vasilis practiced for eight years in New York City with a leading international law firm.
 He also practiced with the Government of Canada's Department of Foreign Affairs and International Trade, representing Canada in investor-state arbitrations and investment treaty negotiations.

-Vasilis is a sessional professor at the University of Calgary's Faculty of Law in the field of international commercial arbitration, and is on the Canadian roster of arbitrators of the ICC International Court of Arbitration.
+Vasilis now works out of the firm’s Vancouver, Calgary, and Doha offices.
+He is an adjunct professor at the University of Calgary's Faculty of Law in the field of international commercial arbitration, and is on the Canadian roster of arbitrators of the ICC International Court of Arbitration.
 He also publishes and speaks regularly on topics pertaining to international commercial arbitration and investor-state arbitration.